 Pimples form when a pore gets clogged, usually with dead skin cells.
 The dead cells form what's called a microcomedone.
-You can't see these, and sometimes they go away on their own.
+You can't see these, and sometimes they go away independently.
 Other times they turn into a whitehead, blackhead, pimple, or worse.
 It can take up to eight weeks for all this to happen.
 Products that speed up skin turnover (the rate at which skin gets replaced) accelerate this cycle.
-Already existing microcomedones will turn into pimples faster, and you get a whole bunch of ugly blemishes.
+Already existing microcomedones will turn into pimples faster, and you get a bunch of ugly blemishes.
 It would have happened eventually anyway, but not as fast.
 But as the product starts to work, fewer microcomedones should form, and your skin should improve.

 Purging should last about a month.
 If it goes on longer than 6-8 weeks, it is a breakout and not a purge.

 Strategies for Starting SlowFirst of all, consider all the products you are using.
 Remember that every product you use will bring you closer to crossing your skin threshold.
 Consider the impact all your skin products have on the skin, not just the acids.

 Hopefully, you picked a product that already suits your skin type.
 For example, don't start with a highly irritating product if you know you have super sensitive skin.
 If you've never used any of these products, start with the lowest concentration you can find.
 If you need to, you can lower the concentration by applying a layer of oil or moisturizers first, then adding the acid.
 The oil will dilute the acid and should create a time-release effect since the acid has to diffuse through the oil layer to get to the skin.

 You can apply every other day or even every third day, working slowly towards daily application for a month or so.

 If you are highly sensitive, you can use even low concentrations like a mask.
 Apply the product and leave it on for 30 minutes or an hour, then wash it off.